falconair/ProgrammingForAnalytics/lectures/readme.md

 ### bigger_data_pandas
 Once students are comfortable with Pandas, this course shows how data measuring gigabytes can be handled in Python.

+## Miscellaneous lectures

+### Data Science in Python
+An overview of Python, numpy, pandas and scikit-learn (one hour long)